 Solace PubSub+ message brokers can operate in high-availability (HA) redundant pairs for fault tolerance.
 Solace high-availability provides 1:1 broker pairing to increase overall service availability.

 Solace PubSub+ offers provides disaster recovery (DR) functionality without the use of complex external mechanisms like storage replication, mirror gateways or plugins.
 Solace PubSub+ can automatically replicate messages and message delivery state from message brokers in the active datacenter to message brokers in the DR site.
 Messages can be replicated either synchronously or asynchronously.
-Solace PubSub+ can also also propagate all configuration changes from the active datacenter brokers to the DR site brokers so you don’t have to coordinate or port over configuration changes among the brokers.
+Solace PubSub+ can also propagate all configuration changes from the active datacenter brokers to the DR site brokers so you don’t have to coordinate or port over configuration changes among the brokers.
 This ensures that the solution is both simple and robust to operate and high performance.

 For more information see: Data Center Replication.